reonardoleis/stacky/README.md

 hlt
 ```

 This program pushes the values 5 and 3 onto the stack, adds them, and then ends the program.
+More examples can be found (here)[https://github.com/reonardoleis/stacky/tree/main/examples].